 Course Outline

-Part I: Elements of Cloud Architecture for Government
+Part I: Elements of Cloud Architecture

 - Cloud Models (Public, Private, Hybrid)

-- Non-Functional Requirements in the Cloud
+- Non-Functional Requirements for Cloud Environments

-- Cloud Adoption Levels (IaaS, PaaS, SaaS)
+- Levels of Cloud Adoption (IaaS, PaaS, SaaS)

-- Disaster Recovery RTO and RPO
+- Disaster Recovery Metrics: RTO and RPO

-Part II: Cloud Services for Government
+Part II: Cloud Services

 - IaaS - Storage Solutions, Azure Container Instance, and AKS

-Part III: Clean Architecture for Government
+Part III: Clean Architecture

-- Clean Architecture Principles
+- Principles of Clean Architecture for Government Applications

-Part IV: Microservices-Based Architecture for Government
+Part IV: Microservices-Based Architecture

-- Principles of Microservices-Based Architecture
+- Principles of Microservices-Based Architecture for Government

 - Distributed Application Runtime (DAPR)

-- Description of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), and Event Sourcing
+- Description of Domain-Driven Design (DDD), Command Query Responsibility Segregation (CQRS), and Event Sourcing for Government Use Cases

-- Patterns in DDD Architectures
+- Patterns in DDD Architectures for Government Applications

 Requirements

-- Familiarity with an advanced programming language (C# or Java)
+- Familiarity with an advanced programming language (C# or Java) for government projects.

 Testimonials (5)